Triangulated categories of mixed motives: Descent in -fibred model categories

 which is completely determined by being the identity for $K=\unit$ (this requires the full universal property of $\mathbf{Ho}(\mathcal{S})$ given by by \cite[Thm.~3.24]{Cis2} (resp. by the dual version of \cite[Thm.~A.5]{CisTab})).
 We thus get from the functorial bijections $i_F$ the natural bijections:

 In other words, $\derR\Hom(E,-)$ has to be a right adjoint to $(-)\otimes E$. \end{proof}

 \begin{rem} The preceding theorem mostly holds for abstract derivators.
 The only problem is for the existence of the morphism $\derR\Hom(E,-)$ (the unicity is always clear).
-However, this problem disapears for derivators which have a Quillen model (as we have seen above), as well as for triangulated derivators (see \cite[Lemma~A.6]{CisTab}).
+However, this problem disappears for derivators which have a Quillen model (as we have seen above), as well as for triangulated derivators (see \cite[Lemma~A.6]{CisTab}).
 Hence Theorem \ref{niceenrichment} holds in fact for any triangulated Grothendieck derivator.
 In the case when $\V$ is a combinatorial model category (which, in practice, will essentially always be the case), the enrichment over simplicial sets (resp, in the stable case, over spectra) can be constructed via Quillen functors by Dugger's presentation theorems \cite{dug0} (resp. \cite{dug1}). \end{rem}

 \begin{cor} Let $\M$ be a $\Pmor$-fibred combinatorial model category (resp. a stable $\Pmor$-fibred combinatorial model category, resp. a $\QQ$-linear stable $\Pmor$-fibred combinatorial model category) over $\site$, and $\mathcal{S}$ the model category of simplicial sets (resp. the stable model category of $S^1$-spectra, resp. the $\QQ$-linear stable model category of complexes of $\QQ$-vector spaces).